jamesknelson/base28/README.md

-# opaque-id
+# base28

-**Represent 28-bit integers as 6-character base-28 strings – an ideal format for URLs.**
+**Represent your integer database ids as 6-character base-28 strings – an ideal format for URLs.**

 Maximum supported input is 0x0fffffff, i.e. 268,435,455.